0xAX/asm/content/asm_2.md

 Most of the time we are working with numbers.
 There two types of integer numbers:

-- unsigned
+- `unsigned`
-- signed
+- `signed`

-The obvious difference between these two types of numbers is that first can not accept negative numbers.
+The difference between these two types of numbers is that first can not accept negative numbers.
 Negative numbers represented with the [Two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) method.
 In the next posts we will see how floating point numbers are represented.

 ## Example

-After we went thought the most important concepts, it is time to return to the most interesting part - writing the code.
+After we went thought the most important concepts, it is time to return to the most interesting part - writing the programs.
 Let's take a look at our second simple assembly program.
 The program will take two integer numbers, get the sum of these numbers and compare it with the third predefined number.
 If the predefined number is equal to sum, the program will print something on the screen, if not - the program will just exit.

 Before writing the code we need to know how to execute basic arithmetic expressions and compare the things.